odow/StochOptFormat/README.md

 - Q: Where are the risk measures?

   A: Risk measures are not part of the problem definition.
-They are another input to the solution algorithm.
+They are another input to the solution _algorithm_.
 Put another way, one constructs a risk-averse policy to a problem, rather than finding a policy for a risk-averse problem.
 In addition, many solution methods for stochastic programs (e.g., robust optimization) do not need to consider risk measures.